kornysietsma/korny-info-blog/source/2020-09-06-introducing-the-polyglot-code-explorer.html.markdown

 ### Why polyglot?

-Polyglot means "speaking multiple languages" - in this case, it means these tools should work, to some degree, on any text-based programming language.
+Polyglot means "speaking multiple languages" - in this case, it means these tools should work, to some degree, for any text-based programming language.

-I've worked in many programming languages over the years, and a lot of them don't have good or easy code quality tools - either they are too new for a community to have built them, or they are from ancient projects where even if such tools exist, getting them up and running is a real hassle.
+I've worked in many programming languages over the years, and a lot of them don't have good or easy code quality tools - either they are too new for a community to have built them, or they are from ancient projects where even if such tools exist, getting them up and running is a headache.
+And each tool probably produces different metrics in different formats - it's hard to get any sort of big-picture view.

-Also many real world systems don't use a single language - there are a number of great programming languages which are good at particular tasks rather than being general purpose - for example you might have a UIs built in JavaScript, a service built in Kotlin and a system tool build in rust.
-Exploring polyglot codebases using language-specific tools is difficult - each will have different features and different ways to calculate metrics.
+Also many real world systems don't use a single language - often it is better to use specialist languages for different tasks, rather than one general-purpose one.
+For example one project might have a UI built in JavaScript and HTML, a microservice built in Kotlin and a platform automation tool build in Rust.

 Also I was inspired by reading Adam Tornhill's book ["Your code as a crime scene"](https://www.goodreads.com/book/show/23627482-your-code-as-a-crime-scene) - he talks about all the things you can learn from really simple metrics like lines of code, and indentation, and change history.
 None of these need a complex language parser - and complex language parsers tend to be touchy and flaky.
-Most of this code uses no language parser at all, or just a simple one to remove blank lines and comments.
-This is great when you want to look at a brand new language, or an ancient language, where no reliable parser may exist.
+Most of my code uses no language parser at all, or just a very simple which can distinguish code from comments.

 And finally - supporting all the various languages out there is a lot of work!
 Quite a few of the other tools I found linked from Erik's articles, and elsewhere, seem to have parsers for a number of languages - but progress is slow, and often they don't keep up with new languages or language changes.
 Staying largely language-agnostic makes it much easier for me to maintain my code, and not have to worry about it stagnating.